www.hoadley.net/options

 Private-use (non-corporate, non-commercial license)

-There are two versions of the Finance Add-in for Excel for private (ie non-corporate/non-commercial or ) use:
+There are two versions of the Finance Add-in for Excel for private (ie non-corporate/non-commercial/ non-business-related) use:

 Purchase is on-line using credit card (Visa or MasterCard), or PayPal.
 PayPal accepts credit cards (Visa, MasterCard, American Express, and Discover), and most debit cards.
 You can download immediately after payment with both payment methods.
 Buy now.